Jimmy Dorsey: Career

-During his early days as a musician, Jimmy Dorsey performed with various ensembles and artists, including the Scranton Sirens, The California Ramblers, Red Nichols, Jean Goldkette, Frankie Trumbauer, Ben Pollack, and Paul Whiteman.
+During his early days as a musician, Jimmy Dorsey performed with various ensembles and artists, including the Scranton Sirens, the California Ramblers, Red Nichols, Jean Goldkette, Frankie Trumbauer, Ben Pollack, and Paul Whiteman.
 He played the clarinet solo on the iconic 1927 jazz standard "Singin' the Blues", with the Frankie Trumbauer Orchestra featuring Bix Beiderbecke (which would, a half-century later, be inducted into the Grammy Hall of Fame).
-After returning to the United States from his European tour, he worked briefly with Rudy Vallee, and with several other bandleaders; and likewise with his brother Tommy—including starting their famed eponymous band.
+After returning to the United States from his European tour, he worked briefly with Rudy Vallée and with several other bandleaders, and likewise with his brother Tommy—including starting their famed eponymous band.
 He appeared on at least seventy-five radio broadcasts, many of them with his brother.
-He was a member of Nathaniel Shilkret's orchestra, on programs such as (starting in 1937) "The Music That Satisfies" (also known as the Chesterfield Quarter Hour).

-Glenn Miller arranged and played trombone on several early sessions that he and his brother Tommy did together for OKeh Records, including "The Spell of the Blues", "Let's Do It", and "My Kinda Love"—all with Bing Crosby on vocals.
+He was a member of Nat Shilkret's orchestra, on programs such as (starting in 1937) "The Music that Satisfies" (also known as the Chesterfield Quarter Hour).
+Glenn Miller arranged and played trombone on several early sessions that Dorsey and his brother made for OKeh Records, including "The Spell of the Blues", "Let's Do It", and "My Kinda Love"—all with Bing Crosby on vocals.